the-peon-project/peon-docs/manual/docs/development/02_wartable.md

 #### 1.0.2

-- [x] ADDED :new: Init scripts to ensure the server is updated to latest build on boot.
+- [x] ADDED :new: Init scripts to ensure the server is updated to the latest build on boot.

 #### 1.0.0